jordalgo/estream/api/estream.md

 # push

-Pushes an end down stream.
+Pushes an end event down the estream.
 After a stream ends no more errors or data can be pushed down stream.

 **Signature**: `a -> Estream`